DuongSonn/golang-practice/README.md

 - defer is often used when resources need to be freed in some way
 - if function has multiple return statements, defer func will happen before any of them
 - defer functions are run even if a runtime panic occurs
+- Deferred function calls are pushed onto a stack.
+When a function returns, its deferred calls are executed in last-in-first-out order.

 ### panic and recover